1ucius/preloader-with-circular-progress-bar/README.md

 7. lineWidth - progress bar line width;
 8. lineCap - style of ending of the line('round', 'butt', 'square');
 9. preloaderAnimationDuration- ... :)

+IMPORTANT !!!Difference between values "startDegree" and "finalDegree" should be less or 360 degrees and bigger or -360 degrees for correct display of loading progress!!!
 10. startDegree - angle in degrees where progress bar starts;
-11. finalDegree - angle in degrees where progress bar ends; !!!Difference between values "startDegree" and "finalDegree" should be less or 360 degrees and bigger or -360 degrees for correct display of loading progress!!!
+11. finalDegree - angle in degrees where progress bar ends;

 Good luck on the expanse of GitHub and sorry for my English:)